mlachmish/TSOBounder/README.md

 ## License

-gibberish is available under the MIT license.
+TSOBounder is available under the MIT license.
 See the LICENSE file for more info.